tshepang/blog/content/Rust week of 2017-08-31.md

 -   [Branch::upstream]
 -   [Repositoty::head]

-I ended up [publishing the tool] too, which is the second time [I\'ve done so].
+I ended up [publishing the tool] too, which is the second time [I've done so].

   [mrh]: https://github.com/tshepang/mrh